kamladi/Glassistant/assistant/hand_detection/README.md

 2. `main.py` Script to run the hand recognition script with sample data (located in `data/`)

 3. `select_threshold_values.py` Script to interactively select the best thresholding values for a given image.
+It will load a set of trackbars for setting the low and high threshold values for each channel, and will display the result of thresholding an image with those values.